mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 1. At least one of the receiver contributed outputs appears on the chain - transaction is invalid due to duplicate outputs being forbidden
 2. At least one of the receiver contributed inputs is spent - transaction is invalid due to an input being already spent

-If our transaction is not present and any of the two is true, then our transaction is invalid and we should immediately cancel the transaction.
+If our transaction is not present and any of the two conditions is true, then our transaction is invalid and we should immediately spend the inputs of the transaction.
+On a transaction cancel, a wallet could present the user with an option to replace the transaction with another payment.
+Similarly, if the user initiated a new payment to a user for which a transaction is already pending, it could offer the user an option to respend the transaction.
+Both of these options would not produce an additional kernel because the inputs are used in a non self-spend transaction.

 _Note: If we make another transaction to the same user, we should either wait for the cancel transaction to get enough confirmations or use the new outputs created in the cancel transaction (self-spend) as inputs for this new transaction.
 This is to avoid a possible short reorg attack which could remove the self-spend transaction and publish both transaction which would result in a double-spend._